 Subsonic bullets achieve this lower speed by using heavier projectiles and lower powder charges, which also aids in reducing recoil and flash.

-The elimination of the sonic boom allows your suppressors to shine.
+When it comes to gun suppressor sound, the elimination of the sonic boom allows your suppressors to shine.
 When paired with subsonic ammo silencers can be amazingly quiet, even more hearing safe, and the most fun you can have while shooting.

 And if you’re shooting subsonic 22 ammo?
 The sound of the bullet impacting the dirt berm was louder than the gunshot noise.